Andreas Papandreou: Catharsis (1989–1990)

+Four Greek politicians (L-R: Leonidas Kyrkos, Charilaos Florakis, Mitsotakis, Konstantinos Stephanopoulos) discuss a time after the Papandreou indictment for the Koskotas scandal.
+Papandreou called them the "gang of four", alluding to the Chinese political group of the same name.

 In the June 1989 elections, PASOK's support dropped to 38%, largely due to the Koskotas scandal.
-Although Mitsotakis's New Democracy secured 43%, it was insufficient to form a government.
+Although Mitsotakis's New Democracy secured 44%, it was insufficient to form a government.
 Papandreou's last-minute change of the electoral vote law required a party to win 50% of the vote to govern independently.
 Papandreou hoped that while PASOK might come second in electoral votes, it could form a government with the support of the other leftist parties, but he was rejected.
 New Democracy formed an unexpected coalition with the united Leftist parties under Synaspismos.
 Despite their opposing ideologies and rivalry that mainly stemmed from the Civil War, both parties sought political catharsis through a thorough investigation of PASOK's corruption.
 The decision carried additional responsibility because if charges were not filed against Papandreou during this term, future prosecutions would be impossible.
 Papandreou ordered his ministers to withhold cooperation during the transition of power, resulting in official documents and state treaties going missing.
 The transitional government was dissolved after the indictment of Papandreou for the Koskotas scandal.

 In the November 1989 elections, New Democracy rose to 46% and could still not form a government.
 A National unity government was formed by New Democracy, PASOK, and Synaspismos under 85-year-old former banker Xenophon Zolotas to break the deadlock and restore public trust.
 Zolotas resigned in April 1990, unable to reverse the economic decline attributed to Papandreou's earlier policies.
 In the April 1990 elections, Mitsotakis secured enough support to form a government, with Papandreou becoming opposition leader.